SRC Program Questions

 Drumlines

 The Shark Research & Conservation Program uses special fishing units called drumlines (composed of a single weight and attached hook & line) that promotes shark vitality when fishing for sharks.
-The gear permits species which are ram ventilaters (need to keep moving to breathe) to swim in big circles around the weight when caught.
-The ability to swim relatively freely also minimizes stress-related C02 and lactic acid buildup in shark muscle.
-This gear promotes shark survival.
+The gear permits species which are ram ventilaters (that need to keep moving to breathe) to swim in big circles around the weight when caught.
+The ability to swim relatively freely can also minimize stress-related lactic acid buildup in shark muscle.

 Circle Hooks

-Circle hooks can help reduce negative outcomes for captured sharks over other commonly used hooks, most notably J hooks.
-Circle hooks are designed to catch in the shark’s jaw, instead of catching on the shark’s stomach or gills, which can otherwise cause serious injury.
-The hooks can also easily be removed from the jaw and leave a very superficial wound that heals very quickly.
-Circle hooks also help us selectively target sharks, reducing unwanted bycatch of other species.
-We recommend circle hooks not only for research-related capture, but for recreational fishermen practicing catch and release fishing who want to increase the likelihood of release their catches in good condition.
+Circle hooks can help reduce negative outcomes for captured sharks over other hook types.
+Circle hooks are designed to catch in the shark’s jaw, instead of catching on the shark’s stomach or gills, which can otherwise cause injury.
+The hooks can also more easily be removed from the jaw, leaving a very superficial injury that heals quickly.
+Circle hooks help us selectively target sharks, reducing unwanted bycatch of other species.
+We recommend circle hooks not only for research-related capture, but for recreational fishermen practicing catch-and-release fishing who want to improve animal welfare.

 Workup Process

-When a caught shark is brought onto a specialized, partly-submerged, platform on the back of our research vessel, a saltwater pump is immediately placed in the sharks’ mouth.
-This allows highly oxygenated water to flow over its gills throughout the shark’s brief ”check-up.”
-During this workup, sharks have a small muscle biopsy taken (recaptured sharks demonstrate that the biopsy site is completely healed within just a few weeks), are tagged with a spaghetti tag in their dorsal fin (where they have no nerve endings and no blood vessels), have blood drawn, are measured, have a small clip of their fin cartilage taken, and are released.
+Captured sharks are brought onto a specialized platform on the back of our research vessel, where a saltwater pump is immediately placed in the sharks’ mouth.
+This allows oxygenated water to flow over its gills throughout the shark’s brief work-up.
+During data collection, sharks have a small muscle biopsy taken (recaptured sharks demonstrate that the biopsy site is completely healed within just a few weeks), are tagged with a spaghetti tag in their dorsal fin (where they have few nerve endings and blood vessels), have blood drawn, are measured, have a small clip of their fin cartilage taken, and are released.

-The traditional method for getting the type of data we collect was to kill the animals.
-Although capture may still be a relatively stressful process for sharks, our work focuses on minimizing shark stress to the greatest extent possible and promoting shark vitality and survival.
+Historically, the most common method for gathering the types of data we collect was to kill animals.
+Although capture may still be a stressful process for sharks, our research focuses on minimizing shark stress and promoting survival.
+Our research methods are overseen and approved by our permitting agencies and the University of Miami Institutional Animal Care and Use Committee.

-Satellite tags allow scientists to study the migratory routes and residency patterns of sharks.
-This data can be used to identify areas that are critical for shark mating, giving birth and feeding as well as locations where sharks are vulnerable to destructive fishing.
-These data can help policy makers implement effective management strategies that will improve conservation for threatened shark species.
-To read some recent scientific papers using satellite tagging, click on the boxes to the right.
-To learn more about SRC’s satellite tagging research, please click HERE.
+Tags allow scientists to study shark movement, especially migratory and residency patterns.
+This data can be used to identify areas that are critical for shark mating, pupping, and feeding, as well as to better understand locations where sharks are vulnerable to fishing.
+Data from shark tags can help policy makers implement effective management strategies that will improve conservation outcomes for threatened shark species.